Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: PRMO For The Joint Beamforming and Position Optimization

 \subsection{Construction of the Solution Space}

-A Riemannian manifold is a smooth manifold in which each tangent space is equipped with its own smoothly varying inner product, thereby providing a local Euclidean structure at every point.
+A Riemannian manifold is a smooth manifold, in where every point can be linearized locally as a tangent space.
+Each tangent space is equipped with its own smoothly varying inner product, thereby providing a local Euclidean structure at every point.
 This Riemannian structure enables the definition of fundamental differential geometric concepts such as gradients and Hessians on the manifold, facilitating the extension of optimization algorithms \cite{rmo}.
 We observe that the beamforming matrix $\mathbf{W}$ is constrained in Euclidean complex space, which is also a basic Riemannian manifold space.
-Besides, the power constraint of the receive filters \eqref{Cv} and the CMC of IRS reflection coefficient \eqref{Cphi} could be interpreted as confining the variables within the Riemannian complex oblique manifold (COM) and complex circle manifold (CCM), which are defined as
+Besides, the power constraint of the receive filters \eqref{Cv} and the CMC of IRS reflection coefficient \eqref{Cphi} could be interpreted as confining the variables within the Riemannian complex oblique manifold (COM) and complex circle manifold (CCM), which are standard Riemannian manifold spaces and can be defined as that given in \cite{rmo} as

 and